microsoftgraph/aspnet-connect-rest-sample/README.md

-# Microsoft Graph Connect Sample for ASP.NET 4.6 (REST)
+# [ARCHIVED] Microsoft Graph Connect Sample for ASP.NET 4.6 (REST)

+## IMPORTANT

+**This project is being archived and replaced with the [Build MVC apps with the Microsoft Graph .NET SDK training](https://github.com/microsoftgraph/msgraph-training-aspnetmvcapp).
+As part of the archival process, we're closing all open issues and pull requests.**

+**You can continue to use this sample "as-is", but it won't be maintained moving forward.
+We apologize for any inconvenience.**

 ## Table of contents